cartfisk/chicken-parse/README.md

 # chickenParse
 retrieve mentions, hashtags &amp; URLs from tweets

+Read the Wiki for more information

 created with help from:

 	  http://www.regexplanet.com/advanced/java/index.html – regex testing